Seagate/cortx/doc/ProvisionReleaseBuild.md

 ## Tested by:

+- May 20 2021: Mukul Malhotra (mukul.malhotra@seagate.com) on a Windows laptop running VMWare Workstation 16 Pro.
 - May 12, 2021: Christina Ku (christina.ku@seagate.com) on VM "LDRr2 - CentOS 7.8-20210511-221524" with 2 disks.
 - Jan 6, 2021: Patrick Hession (patrick.hession@seagate.com) on a Windows laptop running VMWare Workstation 16 Pro.